 The school garden not only shows students where their food comes from, but can provide a “hands on” educational opportunity.

-Food Safety for School Gardens Online Training - Food safety with fresh produce has been an increasing concern in recent years.
-This online training is meant to educate students and their instructors on safe food production handling through the identification of biological, physical, and chemical hazards within the garden.
+- Food Safety for School Gardens Online Training - This online training is meant to educate students and their instructors on safe food production handling through the identification of biological, physical, and chemical hazards within the garden.